 Rebuild Your Wall Neh.
 1:6 CLICK TITLE FOR AUDIO

-You must determine that you’ll rebuild it – Neh 2:5 – if you don’t resolve to rebuild your wall and your life you will never really get started and you will certainly give up before you are through.
-Many people see the need but never resolve to deal with the need and so nothing ever gets finished.
-There are just a few week starts now and then.
+You must determine that you’ll rebuild it – Neh 2:5 – if you don’t resolve to rebuild your wall and your life, you will never really get started and you will certainly give up before you are through.
+Many people see the need but never resolve to deal with the need.
+So, nothing ever gets finished.
+There are just a few weak starts now and then.

 You must assess the damage to the wall – Neh 2:13-15 – to rebuild your wall you must see where the damage is.
 You must address the specific areas of weakness.
 That takes some real soul searching.
 With God’s help you can locate every place that needs to be repaired [Ps 139:23-24].

 You must get help where you need it – Neh 2:17-18 – God has blessed you with a good spouse or a really good friend.
 They can help you rebuild your wall.
 They will point out when you are trying to rebuild your wall with poor construction methods and you must trust them.
 They are telling you the truth even when you don’t want to believe them.
 Remember that they are not emotionally involved in the reconstruction of your life and so they are more objective when they point out deficiencies in your rebuilding program.